 He also produced a window hanger for the ruby jubilee of Queen Wilhelmina in 1938.

-Nowadays window hangers are not so popular anymore but the stained glass in making a come back by new up and coming artist
+Nowadays window hangers are not so popular anymore but stained glass is making a come back by new up and coming artists.

 53* SOUVENIR JUG BIRTH PRINCESS BEATRIX ” HOUSE OF LORDS’